 I knew I was going to use this treasured antique wooden bowl as my centerpiece container.
 I purchased this years ago from an elderly gentleman whose father had made it.
 The selling price was $3.00.
 I tried to give the man more money but he wouldn’t take it.
 He was thrilled that I loved it so much.

 I went for a walk in the neighborhood and collected some natural elements for the centerpiece.
 I also had some faux berries from an old wreath that I used.

-Before using acorns you want to be sure that there aren’t any critters living inside of them.
+Before using pinecones you want to be sure that there aren’t any critters living inside of them.
 I typically bake mine in the oven with great results.
-I preheat the oven to 250 degrees.
-I then turn the oven off and place the acorns on a baking sheet and place it in the oven until the oven is cool.
+Preheat the oven to 250 degrees.
+Turn the oven off and place the pinecones on a baking sheet and place it in the oven until the oven is cool.